DeterminateSystems/magic-nix-cache-action/README.md

 ```

 That's it.
-Everything built in your workflow will be cached.
+Everything built in your workflow is cached.

 ## Usage Notes